 All casings and riser pipes should be cleaned before installation, unless the casing is received wrapped and ready for installation:

 Steam clean all casings and riser pipes except PVC.
-Steam cleaning criteria shall meet the following: water pressure - 2500 psi; water temperature - 200°F.
+Steam cleaning criteria shall meet the following: water pressure: 2500 psi; water temperature: 200°F.

-Rinse thoroughly with tap (potable) water.
-This tap water must be free of the analytes of interest.
+Rinse thoroughly with water free of the analytes of interest.

 Sample Containers